by Nate Polvogt

 If Davis, who has no real competition for volume outside of Cook, cements his role in the Bills attack early, you might have landed a difference-making asset in the 14th round of your drafts.
 If he misses like so many before him have, you gave up a 14th-round pick to find out.

-Find more from Optimus Senior Analyst Nate Polvogt on X (formerly Twitter) @NatePolvogt & here at Optimus Fantasy Football
+Find more from Optimus Senior Analyst Nate Polvogt on X (formerly Twitter) @NatePolvogt & here at Optimus Fantasy Football.

-• Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
-Thanks for checking out The WR2 Radar each week!
-Writing this series has been one of my favorite parts of the season.
-I love diving into […]
+Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
+Hello, wide receiver fans!
+Did you make it into the semi-finals this week?
+I hope you are one step closer to a championship win if you’re

-• Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
-Halloween is officially here, and many of us are preparing for the year’s spookiest night.
-From costume parties to trick-or-treating, it is a time filled with […]
+Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
+Wide receivers can surprise you during the fantasy playoffs, for better or worse.
+Sometimes, they deliver breakout performances when you need them most; other times, they